ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 DDT (**D**istributed **D**ebugging **T**ool) provides an easy-to-use graphical
 interface for source-level debugging of compiled C/C++ or Fortran codes.
-It can also be used for non-interactive debugging, and there is also some limited support for python debugging.
+It can be used for non-interactive debugging, and there is also some limited support for python debugging.

 #### Preparation